 Sales deed: The sale deed transfers the ownership of the property in exchange for a price paid or considered.
 This document is required to be registered but in most cases the title company will take care of this.

 Be careful with the terms and conditions of your selected lender.
-Do not be intimidated, read it thoroughly before signing the home loan agreement.
+Do not be intimidated, read it thoroughly before signing any lending agreement.
 Don't be bullied because of your credit score, there are loans designed for your credit situation and remember they are getting your business.
 You are in the drivers seat.